 In our course, Child Abuse and Neglect: A Caregiver’s Guide to Adverse Childhood Experiences, we discuss many ways to support children who have been abused.

-Some of these ways include the power of nature to heal, the importance of providing a stable, secure, consistent, loving environment for children while they are in our care, and positive ways of talking to abused and neglected children.
+Some of these ways include the power of nature to heal, and providing a stable, secure, consistent, and loving environment.
+In addition, we cover positive ways of talking to abused and neglected children.

 We suggest: